Willie Calhoun Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.75).
+- The White Sox's 4.70 team ERA ranks 25th among all league pitching staffs.

-- White Sox pitchers combine to surrender 85 total home runs at a rate of 1.4 per game (second-most in the league).
+- White Sox pitchers combine to give up the second-most home runs in baseball (86 total, 1.4 per game).

-- Giolito gets the start for the White Sox, his 13th of the season.
-He is 4-4 with a 4.08 ERA and 69 strikeouts in 68 1/3 innings pitched.
+- The White Sox are sending Lynn (4-6) to the mound to make his 13th start of the season.
+He is 4-6 with a 6.55 ERA and 76 strikeouts through 67 1/3 innings pitched.

-- In his most recent outing on Wednesday against the Los Angeles Angels, the right-hander threw five innings, giving up three earned runs while surrendering four hits.
+- The righty last pitched on Wednesday, May 31 against the Los Angeles Angels, when he tossed four innings, allowing eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.